Special Training Policies

-Trainees planning to change programs must make requests to their current program and ABIM to send written evaluations of past performance to the new program.
-These requests must be made in a timely manner to ensure that the new program director has the performance evaluations for review before offering a position.
-A new program director may also request performance evaluations from previous programs and from ABIM concerning trainees who apply for a new position.
+Trainees planning to change programs must direct requests to their current program and to ABIM to send written evaluations of past performance to the new program.
+These requests must be made in writing and in a timely manner to ensure that the new program director has the performance evaluations for review before offering a position.
+In addition, a new program director may request performance evaluations from previous programs and from ABIM concerning trainees who have joined the new program.
 ABIM will respond to written requests from trainees and program directors by providing any performance evaluations it has in its possession and the total credits accumulated toward ABIM's training requirements for Board Certification.
-This information will include the comments provided with the evaluation.
+This information will include any comments provided with the evaluation.

 Due Process for Evaluations

 The responsibility for the evaluation of a trainee's clinical competence and moral and ethical behavior rests with the program, not with ABIM.
 ABIM is not in a position to re-examine the facts and circumstances of an individual's performance.
 As required by ACGME in its Essentials of Accredited Residencies in Graduate Medical Education, the educational institution must provide appropriate due process for its decisions regarding a trainee's performance.

 Up to one month per academic year is permitted for time away from training, which includes vacation, illness, parental or family leave, or pregnancy-related disabilities.
 Training must be extended to make up any absences exceeding one month per year of training unless the Deficits in Required Training Time policy is used and approved.
 Vacation leave is essential and should not be forfeited or postponed in any year of training and cannot be used to reduce the total required training period.
 ABIM recognizes that leave policies vary from institution to institution and expects the program director to apply his/her local requirements within these guidelines to ensure trainees have completed the requisite period of training.